 ArcelorMittal Company Insiders

-ArcelorMittal employes about 154.4 K people.
-The company is managed by 70 executives with a total tenure of roughly 392 years, averaging almost 5.0 years of service per executive having 2205.03 employees per reported executive.
-Break down ArcelorMittal management performance can provide insight into the firm performance.
-Note, employee sentiment is becoming a valuable factor that investors use to determine the amount of risk that may be associated with ArcelorMittal SA ADR future performance.
+ArcelorMittal employs about 126.8 K people.
+The company is managed by 42 executives with a total tenure of roughly 211 years, averaging almost 5.0 years of service per executive, having 3018.0 employees per reported executive.
+Breaking down ArcelorMittal's management performance can provide insight into the firm performance.

 Check out Correlation Analysis to better understand how to build diversified portfolios, which includes a position in ArcelorMittal SA ADR.
-Also, note that the market value of any company could be tightly coupled with the direction of predictive economic indicators such as signals in main economic indicators.
-For more information on how to buy ArcelorMittal Stock please use our How to Invest in ArcelorMittal guide.
+Also, note that the market value of any company could be tightly coupled with the direction of predictive economic indicators such as signals in estimate.

 ArcelorMittal Management Team Effectiveness

-The company has Return on Asset (ROA) of 0.0549 % which means that for every $100 of assets, it generated a profit of $0.0549.
+The company has Return on Asset (ROA) of 0.0202 % which means that for every $100 of assets, it generated a profit of $0.0202.
 This is way below average.
-Likewise, it shows a return on total equity (ROE) of 0.1145 %, which means that it produced $0.1145 on every 100 dollars invested by current stockholders.
+Likewise, it shows a return on total equity (ROE) of 0.0153 %, which means that it produced $0.0153 on every 100 dollars invested by current stockholders.
 ArcelorMittal's management efficiency ratios could be used to measure how well ArcelorMittal manages its routine affairs as well as how well it operates its assets and liabilities.
-Return on Average Assets is likely to gain to 0.11 in 2023.
-Return on Average Equity is likely to gain to 0.20 in 2023.
-ArcelorMittal Total Liabilities is comparatively stable at the moment as compared to the past year.
-ArcelorMittal reported Total Liabilities of 38.96 Billion in 2022.
-Current Liabilities is likely to gain to about 24.5 B in 2023, whereas Tax Liabilities is likely to drop slightly above 2.8 B in 2023.
+Return On Capital Employed is likely to gain to 0.08 in 2024, whereas Return On Tangible Assets are likely to drop 0.01 in 2024.
+Non Current Liabilities Total is likely to gain to about 23.3 B in 2024, whereas Total Current Liabilities is likely to drop slightly above 18.3 B in 2024.

-Weighted Average Shares is likely to gain to about 987.7 M in 2023, whereas Weighted Average Shares Diluted is likely to drop slightly above 1.1 B in 2023.
+Net Income Applicable To Common Shares is likely to gain to about 11.2 B in 2024, whereas Common Stock Shares Outstanding is likely to drop slightly above 636.8 M in 2024.

 ArcelorMittal Workforce Comparison